Detained Russian journalist Ivan Golunov taken to hospital | DW | 08.06.2019

 Russian authorities charged well-known investigative reporter Ivan Golunov with attempt at "large-scale" drug dealing as his colleagues claim a frame-up.
 The 36-year-old was hospitalized while in police custody.

-Russian reporter Ivan Golunov collapsed at a police station on Saturday ahead of a court hearing over alleged drug-related offenses, Golunov's lawyer Pavel Chikov wrote.
+Russian reporter Ivan Golunov collapsed at a police station on Saturday ahead of a court hearing over alleged drug-related offenses, Golunov's lawyer Pavel Chikov wrote on social media.

 Read more: 'Kommersant' Russian journalists quit over censorship